duncster94/duncster94/README.md

 ### Hi there 👋

-I'm Duncan, a Postdoc in the Department of Molecular Genetics at The University of Toronto.
+I'm Duncan, a Postdoc in the Department of Systems Biology at Harvard Medical School.

 #### What I work on